[ docs ]

 $ npm rm -g claude-rpc # then remove the package itself

-uninstall removes everything that respawns or registers the tool — its own hooks from ~/.claude/settings.json (third-party hooks untouched) and the autostart entry — and deliberately leaves your data (config, stats in ~/.claude-rpc/) in place.
+uninstall removes everything that respawns or registers the tool: its own hooks from ~/.claude/settings.json (third-party hooks untouched) and the autostart entry.
+Your data (config, stats in ~/.claude-rpc/) is deliberately left in place.
 Run claude-rpc stop first if a daemon is up, and claude-rpc mcp uninstall if you wired the MCP server.
 For a clean wipe, delete ~/.claude-rpc and the per-OS config dir afterwards.